Merge from Multiple Sheets

 While the example is limited to three tabs, the principles can be applied to include as many tabs as required.

-For more information on VLOOKUP, please refer to this article.
+For more information on the VLOOKUP formula, refer to this article.